 Sustain: ‘Support’ is much more important than ‘Say’, but ‘Sustain’ is critical for the organisation to deliver value and achieve the strategic goals.
 This is without doubt the biggest challenge in any change journey, gaining employee adoption of the new way of working and the new desired behaviours.
 ‘Sustain’ proactively builds on the foundation work from ‘Say’ and ‘Support’ and this is where the Sponsor’s efforts will deliver sustainable change.
 For the change to be a sustainable success the Sponsor has three critical tasks:

-~ Intervene to Ensure Adoption: One of the most difficult roles as a leader or manager is to intervene and provide feedback to employees with poor performance.
+~ Intervene to ensure success: One of the most difficult roles as a leader or manager is to intervene and provide feedback to employees with poor performance.
 Having been involved in many organisational changes, this seems to be a missed opportunity and if the Sponsor does not make a quick intervention when first spotted, the chances of change success will dissolve.

-~ Embed and Adopt the New Way: The main objective of any change programme is to get the organisation to adopt the new ways of working and to change behaviours, to create the new culture.
+~ Embed and adopt the new way: The main objective of any change project is to get the organisation to adopt the new ways of working and to change behaviours, to create the new culture.
 The secret of success is for the Sponsor to continue to follow-up after the change introduction.
 Success should not be celebrated too quickly, to ensure the solution is embedded.
 Final success should be based on the original business case KPIs and should be validated independently.

 “Without effective and proactive sponsorship the change project will eventually fail, the change will not be adopted by the employees nor be sustained, and it will not deliver the intended benefits” ~ Peter F Gallagher